Home

 The New Forest Reptile Centre is on the right.
 I'd suggest you take a day out to visit here under your own transport.
 You'll see the rare sand lizard, smooth snake and poisonous adder here all basking in the sun - if it is a warm day.
 You can also get here on the New Forest cycle network or walk along the Reptile Trail

-New Forest Station House Tea Room
+New Forest Station House Tearoom

 We were now going to head towards the village of Burley.
-First of all we passed the Station House Tea Room which is a good place to stop for lunch or a cream tea.
+First of all we passed the Old Station House Tea Room which is a good place to stop for lunch or a cream tea.
 It used to be the Station House for the railway line (now defunct) but has lots of railway memorabilia inside and well worth a visit.

 We explored open heathland which was just turning a lovely purple.
 At times the heather changes colour everyday when you are out in it.
-My favourite is the rich purple but the browns are also amazing to see when the light is just right.

 Burley is fascinating as its history includes an Iron Age Hill Fort, tales of smuggling and witchcraft too.
 Many of the village shops have titles which are witch related.
 There are many New Forest Tea Rooms to choose from here and again worth a stop off.